An Open Letter to the ICC Chapter Leadership

 Board and CEO Responsibilities.
 Our Board also acts in an advisory and policy-making capacity, along with exercising fiduciary duties.
 As you are aware, our bylaws and other rules dictate the role of the Board in making appointments, adopting Council Policy statements, and proposing by-laws changes.
 Our day-to-day operations are within the purview of the Chief Executive Officer.
 The CEO reports to the Board, and is responsible for overall management of the Code Council’s products and services along with staffing our various departments.
 As such, the CEO is the sole employee of the Board.

 CEO Performance and Cash Reserves.
 Our current CEO, Rick Weiland, has managed the Code Council through several years of significant growth.
 During these years we were able to establish a substantial cash reserve for the first time in the Code Council’s history.
-The existence of this reserve, along with our cost-cutting measures, has enabled us to meet our current economic challenges without incurring debt.
+The existence of this reserve, along with our cost-cutting measures, has enabled us to meet our current economic challenges without incurring debt ( check out Credit Repair Denver).
 We have not had to borrow money to meet our expenses because of management foresight and good fiscal stewardship.

 CEO Performance and Early Cost Cutting in 2008.
 In the spring of 2008, our budget reviews as presented by our CEO indicated that our growth was slowing down.
 At that early date, cost-cutting measures were implemented, including freezes on travel and new hires, postponement of IT and other major building upgrades, and downscaling portions of our annual conference.
 Our quarterly reviews through the end of the third quarter indicated our cost-cutting was working to reduce shortfalls caused by declining revenues.
 Throughout the first three quarters, we supported and encouraged the efforts of staff to reduce expenses so as to avoid deeper cuts such as layoffs and reduction of staff benefits.
 We look at such performance to determine the compensation and bonuses awarded to our CEO and use compensation data from comparable organizations to assist us in this process.
 During our annual review of the CEO at the Minneapolis conference we awarded a performance bonus for the previous 12 months.
 This bonus reflected his successful efforts to manage and grow the organization, to establish numerous new initiatives to raise the profile of our members and the Code Council, and the foresight he demonstrated in addressing the economic downturn through early cost-cutting measures.
 Further, a new contract was awarded based upon his value to the organization and a desire to create stability at the executive staff level.